top of page

 Food Security & Livelihoods

-Food security in South Sudan is likely to deteriorate to unprecedented levels, with thousands of people at risk of famine.
-At the height of the lean season in July 2017/2018, some 4.8 million people – more than one in every three people in South Sudan – were estimated to be severely food insecure.
-It is projected that more than five million people will be in urgent need of food security and livelihood support during the lean season in 2018.
-This includes some 302,800 refugees in South Sudan.
-People affected by conflict and displaced households are facing alarming food consumption gaps.
-As the humanitarian crisis has deepened and expanded, food insecurity has risen to unprecedented levels due to a combination of conflict, insecurity, low cereal production, severe economic crisis, and the exhaustion of coping capacities in the last five years of the crisis.
-These multiple and interlocking threats have caused a decline in purchasing power, reduced trade flows, decreased agricultural production and expanding insecurity, making the food security situation highly precarious.
-Negative coping strategies have been adopted by most of the population, particularly reducing the number of meals consumed (89%), reducing adult consumption (74%), relying on wild food (70%) and spending a day without food (58%).
-32% of Livelihoods have been decimated by the crisis.
-About 50% of all harvests have been lost in areas affected by violence, and many farmers have been unable to plant or harvest due to insecurity and restrictions on freedom of movement.
+People affected by communal conflicts and floods and displaced households are facing alarming food consumption gaps.
+As the humanitarian crisis in South Sudan has deepened and expanded, food insecurity has risen to unprecedented levels due to a combination of natural disasters, communal conflicts, insecurity, low cereal production, severe economic crisis, and the exhaustion of coping capacities in the last five years of post-crisis.
+These multiple and interlocking threats have caused a decline in purchasing power, reduced trade flows, decreasing agricultural production and expanding insecurity, making the food security situation highly precarious.
+Negative coping strategies have been adopted by most of the population, particularly reducing the number of meals consumed (61%), reducing adult consumption (76%), relying on wild food (73%) and spending a day without food (61%).
+Most Livelihoods have been have not been restored even in the last 5 years of post-crisis.

 Strategic Goal